LeehoLim/OpenBazaar-Litecoin-Full-Node-Wallet/README.md

 ## Disclaimer

-This is a build off of and for the OpenBazaar project alongside the Litecoin project
+In collaboration with OpenBazaar and the Litecoin Foundation

 ## Documentation